StronkSimon/Graphics-Practical-2/README.md

 Screenshots: make it clear which feature is demonstrated in which screenshot

 #### Minimum requirements implemented:
-\[ \] Camera: position and orientation controls Controls: \...
+\[X] Camera: position and orientation controls Controls: WASD for forward, left, backward and right.
+Spacebar for up and Left Ctrl for down.
+Scrollwheel can be used to zoom/
-\[ \] Model matrix: for each mesh, stored aspart of the scene graph
+\[X] Model matrix: for each mesh, stored aspart of the scene graph
-\[ \] Scene graph data structure: tree hierarchy, no limitation on breadth or depth or size
+\[X] Scene graph data structure: tree hierarchy, no limitation on breadth or depth or size
-\[ \] Rendering: recursive scene graph traversal, correct model matrix concatenation
+\[X] Rendering: recursive scene graph traversal, correct model matrix concatenation
-\[ \] Shading in fragment shader: diffuse, glossy, uniform variable for ambient light color
+\[X] Shading in fragment shader: diffuse, glossy, uniform variable for ambient light color
-\[ \] Point light: at least 1, position/color may be hardcoded
+\[X] Point light: at least 1, position/color may be hardcoded

 #### Bonus features implemented:
 \[ \] Multiple point lights: at least 4, uniform variables to change position and color at runtime